siggy/bbox/README.md

 - pre-programmed beats, like queen songs
 - need amplitude input into the programs
 - generic interface for LED lighting
+- change pulse colors as buttons are pressed

 # BBox